Animal Photographer Career Profile

 The equipment used for photography can be quite expensive, so photographers must use caution when operating and packing their cameras and accessories.

 Pet photographers generally work directly for owners at their request.
 They may work in a studio or visit clients in a convenient photo shoot location (i.e., their home or a local park).
-For more on starting a photography business, please refer to the article How to Start a Pet Photography Business.
+For more on starting a photography business, check out How to Start a Pet Photography Business.

 Some animal photographers, especially those involved in wildlife photography, work in the field and travel across the globe in pursuit of their animal subjects.
 Others, especially pet photographers, maintain a studio location or take photos in a single city or region.